 Here are 10 top tips for photographing children:

 1. Follow their lead.
 Placing a child where you want them to stand and asking them to smile nicely rarely works.
 Let them roam, explore their surroundings and any objects or props that might be around.
 There will be plenty of natural smiles, gorgeous expressions of surprise and curiosity along the way—it’s your job to catch those moments, not force them.

 2. It’s not all about the smile.
 Any new parent can attest to the fact that you can spend hours of your day just staring at all the little subtle expressions your baby makes.
 Although life becomes busier as they get more mobile, they still possess a wonderful array of quirks, frowns, grimaces, grins and funny faces that really show their personality when caught on film.
-A great way to get a good expression and pose from a child for a photo is to ask them to think about something in particular – What are clouds made of?
-How high can they jump?
+A great way to get a good expression and pose from a child for a photo is to ask them to think about something in particular: What are clouds made of?
+How high can you jump?
 What does the world look like when you’re upside down?

 4. Don’t put the camera down!
 Every moment with children is an opportunity for a great shot.
-And you might have noticed they don’t tend to stay in one place for very long… Keep shooting, keep watching, keep the creativity flowing.
+And you might have noticed they don’t tend to stay in one place for very long.
+Keep shooting, keep watching, keep the creativity flowing.
 And if your child just wants to make funny faces that’s fine— if you keep photographing for long enough, their facade will drop eventually and suddenly you will get a flash of the real them.

 5. Get down to their level.
-A great big looming adult with a camera hiding their face can be frightening and overwhelming – get down on your knees or crouch down to their height and you will be instantly more approachable.
+A great big looming adult with a camera hiding their face can be frightening and overwhelming.
+Get down on your knees or crouch down to their height and you will be instantly more approachable.
 Photos from this perspective also look much better than ones from above, which can skew proportions and make for odd angles.

 7. Vary your shots.
-If you’ve taken a load of full-body shots, then move in a little closer and focus on their busy hands, their little feet, their angelic (most of the time) faces.
-Even photos where your subject isn’t facing the camera can still translate a lot of personality and body language.
+If you’ve taken a load of full-body shots, move in a little closer and focus on their busy hands, their little feet, their angelic (most of the time) faces.
+Even photos where your subject isn’t facing the camera can translate a lot of personality and body language.
 Move around with them and get a great choice of photos.

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: